huscle014/AiriBot-Release/README.md

     - extract based on the reactions given to a message, in addition, the user can provide parameter to specify what is the range of emoji to be extracted
 6. extract sticker based on the message reply to, animated png will be converted to gif format
 7. youtube music playing at voice channel
-8. scoreboard (integration with google sheet api, certain functions still underlaying developing progress)
+8. scoreboard (~~integration with google sheet api, certain functions still underlaying developing progress~~ integrated database)
 9. moderation tools - manage emoji (add and remove emoji)

 ## ERROR during development and solution: